mfang73/multimodal-transcription-app/README.md

-# Watlow Knowledge Ingestion
+# Multimodal Transcription App

-A Databricks App that ingests documents (PDFs, images, audio) and extracts their content using AI.
+A Databricks App that ingests documents (PDFs, images, audio, video) and extracts their content using AI.
 Built with FastAPI + React.

 ## What It Does